CHL

 You will need the following during the range portion of the class:

-• Firearm - Minimum .32 Caliber (must be in good operating condition)
+• Firearm - Minimum .32 Caliber (must be in good operating condition and from a reputable manufacturer - No Jiminez, Jennings, High Point, etc.)

 • 50 rounds of ammunition - new and from a major manufacturer (no reloads)

-• Ear and Eye Protection (the range can provide this at not charge)
+• Ear and Eye Protection (we will provide this for you at no charge)

-The following clothing requirements are designed to protect you from hot brass expended during firing:
+The following clothing is recommended to protect you from hot brass expended during firing:

 • Baseball cap